 One result in need of explanation is the null effect of the purely racial rebuttal when offered by a Black candidate.
 This adds an important amendment to the Mendelberg (2001) hypothesis that calling attention to the racial nature of an implicit appeal is the most effective way to counter its negative effect.
 While such rebuttals may help White candidates, Black candidates are not afforded that benefit.
 The question remains why.
-The rationale behind calling out a racial appeal, according to the existing literature, is that doing so will bring racial considerations into conscious awareness, which will in turn lead most Whites to deemphasize racial considerations in their political evaluations.
-However, it is possible that calling out a racial appeal does more than just bring racial considerations into consciousness.
+The rationale behind calling out a racial appeal, according to the existing literature, is that doing so will bring racial considerations into conscious awareness, which will in turn lead most Whites to deemphasize racial appeal does more than just bring racial considerations into conscious-ness.
 It may also send signals about a candidate's traits.
 Perhaps Black candidates who use the purely racial rebuttal are perceived as less competent than White candidates who offer such statements.
 We do not find evidence for this.
-After respondents read the racial rebuttal, we asked them to rate the target's competence on a 4-point scale (1 = low competence, 4 = high competence).
-The mean competence ratings of the target for respondents who were assigned to the racial rebuttal were 2.29 for Black/Black, 2.40 for White/Black, and 2.34 for Black/White, none of which are significantly different from one another.
+After respondents read the racial rebuttal, we asked them to rate the target's competence on a 4-point scale (1 = low competence, 4 = high competence).46 The mean competence ratings of the target for respondents who were assigned to the racial rebuttal were 2.29 for Black/Black, 2.40 for White/Black, and 2.34 for Black/White, none of which are significantly different from one another.